13 Great Places to Host a Bridal or Baby Shower in NYC

 140 W. 13th St.; sotto13.com

 They say you can’t have your cake and eat it too, but at Sunday in Brooklyn, you actually can.
-With a private dining room, a covered rooftop garden and a larger second-floor sunroom, the restaurant can accommodate gatherings of anywhere from nine to 200 guests.
-Each room boasts its own unique feel (think light and bright versus wood-paneled and moody) but all are equally stylish and comfortable.
+With a private dining room, a covered rooftop garden and a larger second-floor sunroom, the restaurant can accommodate gatherings for up to 150 people.
+Each room boasts its own unique feel (think light and bright versus wood-paneled and moody, but all are equally stylish and comfortable.
 Plus, the menu runs the gamut from healthy oat-milk chia bowls to lavish biscuits and gravy with poached eggs.

 348 Wythe Ave., Brooklyn; sundayinbrooklyn.com